 - How to increase User Adoption

-- Most usefull User Adoption tools for SaaS
+- Most useful User Adoption tools for SaaS

 Without further ado, let’s get going with:

 What is SaaS User Adoption?

 SaaS User Adoption is making sure that your users stick around and become loyal and promoting users.
 In order to track and increase SaaS User Adoption, you can use certain KPIs such as product adoption rate, time-to-first key action, and many more that I’ll be explaining in detail.